 |Other things to know||Other things to know||Other things to know|

-Designed with foodies in mind, the Capital One SavorOne Cash Rewards Credit Card offers unlimited 3% cash back on dining and entertainment and 2% cash back on groceries.
+Designed with foodies in mind, the Capital One SavorOne Cash Rewards Credit Card offers unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target).
 Although the bonuses are fewer than the Amex Gold Card, the lack of an annual fee makes this an interesting alternative, especially if you find cash back more appealing than travel rewards.
 On the downside, the card doesn’t offer much in the way of perks.

 The Citi Premier Card is an often-overlooked travel rewards credit card comparable to the Amex Gold Card.
 But with a lower annual fee ($95 compared to $250), an annual hotel savings credit, and 3 ThankYou points per $1 spent at restaurants, supermarkets, gas stations, air travel and hotels, the Citi Premier Card could offer more rewards at a wider range of places.

 If you’re looking to dip a toe in the world of dining and travel rewards, the Chase Freedom Flex Card is worth a look.
 The card comes with no shortage of bonus categories, all with no annual fee.
 With 3% cash back on dining and drugstore purchases along with the rotating cash back categories, there’s a lot of opportunity without worrying about recovering an annual fee.
 Plus, if you decide to take the plunge with a premium Chase travel card, the rewards you earn with the Flex can be redeemed at a 25%-50% higher value.

 - Use the card for all restaurant, U.S. supermarket and airfare purchases to take advantage of bonus points.

 - Spend at least $4,000 in the first six months to earn the introductory bonus.

 - Make all major travel purchases on the card to take advantage of its protections.